hamzaikine/mpi_mmulti/README.md

-# mpi_mmulti
+# mpi_mmulti.c

 The program reads data from file and uses mpi to multiply matrices.
-The master sends Matrix A row by row to different slaves Slaves multipy the row received from master with the broadcasted Matrix B Slaves return the sum to the master
+ ->The master sends Matrix A row by row to different slaves ->Slaves multipy the row received from master with the broadcasted Matrix B ->Slaves return the sum to the master
-The master gather results in the the resulting matrix
+ ->The master gather results in the the resulting matrix

 Instructions: